 - Children under 1 year provided a medical certificate can be submitted stating that it is undesirable to inoculate the baby.

 - Those not leaving the airport in the countries with risk of yellow fever transmission.

 Will someone be at the airport to meet us on arrival?

 Yes, you can feel secure in knowing that we arrange for a “meet and greet” for all our clients.
-With our local offices in South Africa providing 24 hour emergency assistance and having personnel on hand to deal with any issues that may arise, our clients can feel safe and secure in travelling with us.
+With our local offices in South Africa providing 24-hour emergency assistance and having personnel on hand to deal with any issues that may arise, our clients can feel safe and secure in traveling with us.